-7082 SECTION 70.
-Section 37-23-109, Mississippi Code of 1972, is 7083 amended as follows:

-7084 37-23-109.
-Any child development center created under the 7085 provisions of Sections 37-23-91 through 37-23-111 shall be

-7086 entitled to receive all contributions and benefits allowed to the

-7087 other school districts from the federal and state governments

-7088 including, but not limited to, contributions on the basis of the

-7089 average daily $\underline{\text{membership}}$ per child, school textbooks and

-7090 school lunch program.

-7093 37-23-179.
-(1) The board shall specifically promulgate

-7094 rules, regulations and guidelines which establish model programs

-7095 of gifted education and also establish minimum criteria for gifted

-7096 education programs.
-In providing programs of gifted education,

-7097 the local district may use the model programs prepared by the

-7098 board or may itself develop programs of gifted education which,

-7099 prior to being implemented, shall be approved by the board,

-7100 provided, that no such plan or program shall be approved or

-7101 continued unless it meets the minimum criteria established by the

-7102 board.

-7103 (2) There is hereby created within the department an office support and clerical personnel as may be necessary to implement

-7104 for gifted education which shall be staffed by such professional,

-7106 the provisions of Sections 37-23-171 through 37-23-181.

-7107 (3) All local school districts may have programs of gifted students in Grades 9 through 12 approved by the board.
-Beginning with the 1993-1994 school year, all local school districts shall

-7108 education for intellectually, creatively and/or artistically

-7109 gifted students in Grades 2 through 12 and for academically gifted

-'''

-7112 have programs of gifted education for intellectually gifted

-'''
+- applicant shall not exceed the total educational costs paid by any other child in similar circumstances enrolled in the same program in that institution.
+However, this limitation shall not prohibit the waiving of all or part of the educational costs for a limited number of children based upon demonstrated financial need, and the State Department of Education may adopt and enforce reasonable rules and regulations to carry out the intent of these provisions. - 7082 SECTION 70.
+Section 37-23-109, Mississippi Code of 1972, is 7083 amended as follows: - 37-23-109.
+Any child development center created under the provisions of Sections 37-23-91 through 37-23-111 shall be entitled to receive all contributions and benefits allowed to the other school districts from the federal and state governments including, but not limited to, contributions on the basis of the average daily \ \ \ membership per child, school textbooks and school lunch program. - 7091 SECTION 71.
+Section 37-23-179, Mississippi Code of 1972, is 7092 amended as follows: - 7093 37-23-179.
+(1)The board shall specifically promulgate 7094 rules, regulations and guidelines which establish model programs 7095 of gifted education and also establish minimum criteria for gifted 7096 education programs.
+In providing programs of gifted education, 7097 the local district may use the model programs prepared by the 7098 board or may itself develop programs of gifted education which, 7099 prior to being implemented, shall be approved by the board,